 What are the benefits of solar?

-Appropriate exposure to the sun is not only a good source of vitamin D, it also powers our homes and saves us money.
-With the right knowledge and solar power system, you can change how and when you use household appliances, giving you better control of your household finances.
+Appropriate exposure to the sun is not only a good source of vitamin D and wellbeing, it also powers our homes and saves us money.
+With the right knowledge and solar power system, you can gain better control of your household utility bills.

 What do the panels do, and what are they made of?